 Published: 23 February 2026

-Minister’s Award for School of Form team: Bringing the Faras garments to life
+Minister’s Award for School of Form team: Bringing the Faras costumes to life

 Author: Magdalena Miszewska